Herman-Kluk-Like Semi-Classical Initial-Value Representation for Boltzmann Operator: Introduction

-In addition to the real-time propagator, the {\it imaginary-time} propagator, which is the matrix element of the Boltzmann operator $e^{-\hat{H}/(k_{B}T)}$, also play a crucial role in quantum physics and chemistry.
+In addition to the real-time propagator, the {\it imaginary-time} propagator $ \langle \tilde{\bm{x}} | e^{-\hat{H}/(k_B T)} | \bm{x} \rangle $, which is the matrix element of the Boltzmann operator $e^{-\hat{H}/(k_{B}T)}$ in the coordinate representation, also play a crucial role in quantum physics and chemistry.
 Here, \( k_B \) and \( T \) are the Boltzmann constant and temperature, respectively.
 In 1971, Miller derived the semi-classical imaginary-time propagator \cite{Miller1971}, through a direct \( t \rightarrow -i\tau \) transformation of the van Vleck propagator, where \( t \) is the real time and \( \tau = \hbar/(k_B T) \).
 Similar to the van Vleck propagator, the result obtained by Miller in Ref.~\cite{Miller1971} is determined by the classical trajectory with an inverted potential, with respect to fixed initial and final positions.

 An semi-classical IVR for the imaginary-time propagator, which is similar to the HK representation for the real-time one, would clearly be very useful for numerical studies in atom physics, molecule physics and chemical physics.
 Intuitively speaking, one might expect to obtain such an IVR through the aforementioned \( t \rightarrow -i\tau \) transformation from the HK representation of the real-time propagator \cite{Miller}.
 However, as pointed out by Yan, Liu, and Shao in Ref.~\cite{Yan and Shao}, this is not the case, as the result of this transformation diverges in the limit \( T \rightarrow \infty \).
+Specifically, it is clear that in the limit \( T \rightarrow \infty \) the correct imaginary-time propagator $ \langle \tilde{\bm{x}} | e^{-\hat{H}/(k_B T)} | \bm{x} \rangle $ becomes $\delta(\tilde{\bm{x}}-\bm{x})$, and thus is zero for $\tilde{\bm{x}}\neq\bm{x}$, but the result given by the \( t \rightarrow -i\tau \) transformation diverges in this limit, even for $\tilde{\bm{x}}\neq\bm{x}$.
 In Appendix~\ref{pro}, we demonstrate this again with detailed calculations.
 This problem is crucial, as the semi-classical approximation should be applicable in the high-temperature limit.
 Although several alternative IVRs for the imaginary-time propagator have been derived \cite{Zhao and Miller, Yan and Shao}, an IVR based on coherent-state-type wave functions, similar to the HK IVR, has yet to be found.

+In this work, we solve the above problem for systems and derive a reasonable HK-like semi-classical IVR for the Boltzmann operator, via an approach generalized from the one of Kay in Ref.~\cite{Kay}.
+Our result is applicable to systems with potential energy functions \( V(\mathbf{q}) \) of either of the following two types, where \( \mathbf{q} = (q_1, \dots, q_N) \) denotes the coordinates: